Superstorm Sandy aftermath: A modest proposal

 This week I discovered that one of our center’s landscape trees is ready to bite the dust.
 I was sad – but also happy.
 It’s a wonderful teaching moment and if the tree has to give up its life to save others, I guess that’s okay.

 As the video will show you, this Japanese maple was planted some years ago with a root circling the trunk.
-As both the trunk and root have developed in girth, we’ve reached a point where the trunk is constricted and the weight of the tree is splitting this V-shaped specimen down the middle just like a turkey wishbone.
-We’ll just have to see how long it takes.
+As both the trunk and root have developed in girth, we’ve reached a point where the trunk is constricted and the weight of the tree is splitting this V-shaped specimen down the middle just like a turkey wishbone. … Continue reading this article “Why it’s important to prune tree roots before planting”

 The good, the bad, and the ugly.
 A reply.